Revocable Deep Reinforcement Learning with Affinity Regularization for Outlier-Robust Graph Matching

 \subsubsection{Inconsistency between Affinity Objective and F1}

-Last but not least, we discuss a standing issue in graph matching and possibly also in other optimization tasks regardless the presence of outliers.
+Finally, we discuss a standing issue in graph matching and possibly also in other optimization tasks regardless the presence of outliers.
 The matching accuracy or F1 score is inconsistent with the value of objective function.
-In our analysis, the reason is probably that the objective function cannot perfectly model the ultimate goal, due to limited modeling capacity and noise etc. For example, as shown in Table~\ref{tab:limitation}, when applying our RGM (or any other method is fine from the different-quality solution sampling perspective) on the real image dataset Pascal VOC, the resulting quantile statistics about the objective score deliver an important message: 39.4\% sampled solutions can achieve an objective score even higher than one, which means these wrong solutions can even get a higher score than the ground truth matching.
-Note that the front-end features CNN/GNN and affinity metric model are learned by the state-of-the-art supervised learning GM model BBGM, however the learned affinity function seems still not perfectly fit with the F1 score.
-Despite its impressive results achieved in our paper, this result also suggests the limitation of RL-based solvers which pursuits the high objective score value, which we leave for future work and possibly one way to improve it is involving multiple graphs~\cite{YanPAMI16,JiangPAMI20} to regularize the objective function.
+In our analysis, the reason is probably that the objective function cannot perfectly model the ultimate goal, due to limited modeling capacity and noise etc. For example, as shown in Table~\ref{tab:limitation}, when applying our RGM and RRWM (or any other method is fine from the different-quality solution sampling perspective) on the real image dataset Pascal VOC, the resulting quantile statistics about the objective score deliver an important message: $39.4\%$ sampled solutions by RGM can achieve an objective score even higher than one, which means these wrong solutions can even get a higher score than the ground truth matching.
+Note that the front-end features CNN/GNN and affinity metric model are learned by the state-of-the-art supervised model BBGM, however the learned affinity function seems still not perfectly fit with the F1 score.
+In fact, this mismatch issue relates to the front-end affinity learning and outlier dismissing, which is not the scope of the back-end solver as focused in this paper.
+As Table~\ref{tab:limitation} shows, though there are $39.4\%$ instances whose affinity scores are larger than $1$, at the other $60.6\%$ instances, our RGM can solve three-quarters of these instances perfectly.
+Compared to RRWM, our RGM can solve more instances with the affinity score equals to or nears to one, and that's why our RGM can outperform RRWM and other baselines.
+Despite its impressive results achieved in our paper, it also suggests the limitation of RL-based solvers which pursuits the high objective score which can sometimes be biased.
+One possibly mitigation way is involving multiple graphs~\citep{YanPAMI16,Jiang2020UnifyingOA} which we leave for future work.